 Custom Folder Protection

-This feature is used for anonymous users who do not have credentials, but we want to allow them to have access.
+This feature is using for anonymous users who do not have credentials.

 In order to access the public-facing content, basic authentication should be enabled to allow the user to set a password in Local Users and Groups.

-6. Forms Authentication: This option works by authenticating the user by reviewing the forms’ authentication ticket (which is the container for the forms’ authentication cookie), which is usually included within the user’s collection of cookies.
+This option works by authenticating the user by reviewing the forms’ authentication ticket, which is usually included within the user’s collection of cookies.

 In all the options we have seen for protecting folders, we find it is best to use Basic Authentication or Digest authentication.
 Both options require a username and password.

 Let’s review how to set this up:

 1.Open the Server Manager dashboard.